nailcareer/nailcareer.com/legal/refund-policy.md

 ### Exchanges (if applicable)

 We only replace items if they are defective or damaged.
-If you need to exchange it for the same item, send us an email at emily@nailcareer.com and send your item to: 106-2800 Bryn Maur Rd Victoria British Columbia CA V9B3L4.
+If you need to exchange it for the same item, send us an email at angie@nailcareer.com and send your item to: `4050 Altamont Ave.
+Victoria, BC, V8Z 5H2`

 ### Gifts